How we advocate

 The Legion is committed to supporting Veterans’ research.
 Through research, we can better understand the scope and nature of the challenges facing our Veterans and their families.
 The Legion supports research initiatives such as:

 - Donated $1 million to The Royal Ottawa Health Care Group in support of Canada’s first brain-imaging machine.
 The PET–MRI machine will help researchers investigate how brain circuitry is linked to depression, suicide, post-traumatic stress disorder, and other mental illnesses.
-This is a key development in supporting the health and wellbeing of our Veterans.

 - Sponsored the annual Canadian Institute for Military and Veteran Health Research forum.